Project management is filled with terminology and lingo that you wouldn’t be familiar with unless you work in the field.

 - How long the task takes to complete.

 Gantt charts are often compared with PERT charts (Program Evaluation Review Technique) which help plan and coordinate the projects’ activities by identifying the least, the most, and the comfortable time it takes to complete a task.
+In addition to Gantt, it is also recommended to try Bordio’s simple free daily schedule maker and simple virtual planner, which are aimed not only at project use but also at personal convenience.

 Kanban is widely referred to as the project management framework that originally started in production a long time ago but has since been adopted by many industries, including software development.
+Using the idea of Kanban as a technique you can implement it for convenience in your online schedule planner.

 As a framework, Kanban focuses on providing early and consistent value.
 It encourages teams to be collaborative and self-sufficient.
 Kanban teams would often manage their workload individually with the help of day planners, coming to others for guidance only if an outsider’s input is required or an issue occurred.